Back to Street Smart

 Response Time

-The FIA Cybercrime Wing is generally responsive.
+The NCCIA is generally responsive.
 For serious cases (blackmail, threats), they often act quickly.
 Simpler cases may take longer but are still followed up on.

 They Take It Seriously

-Unlike some other government departments, the Cybercrime Wing tends to be professional and takes complaints seriously - especially cases involving women, minors, or financial fraud.
+Unlike some other government departments, the NCCIA tends to be professional and takes complaints seriously - especially cases involving women, minors, or financial fraud.
 Don't hesitate to reach out.

 Tips for Dealing with Online Harassment